Our Approach to Data Protection

-At Glyndŵr University, we take data privacy seriously.
-We are committed to complying with data protection law and handling personal data correctly and appropriately.
+At Wrexham Glyndŵr University, we take data privacy seriously.
+We are committed to complying with data protection laws and handling personal data correctly and appropriately.

 We are continuously working to update our policies and processes to ensure that we have the appropriate framework to support individuals’ rights.

 What do I need to know?

 Please think about how you manage personal information.
 For more information on personal information and the GDPR, please see our policies page or visit the website of the Information Commissioners Office.

 If you are a member of staff, you can access the internal information governance site for help and support on how GDPR impacts you and what you need to know (note: you will need to be logged in with your University account to access this).
 You also need to ensure that you have completed the GDPR e-learning.

 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018, designed to protect individual personal data, became law on 25 May 2018.
 Data protection legislation sets out rules and standards for the use and handling ('processing') of information ('personal data') about living identifiable individuals ('data subjects') by organisations ('data controllers').
 It is based around the notions of principles, rights and accountability obligations.

 The harmonising and strengthening of data protection rules is a major part of the EU’s ambition to grow its digital economy, making better use of innovative services such as big data and cloud computing.
 Understandably, the UK also needs to be in a position to be part of this economic development.

 The importance of this new legislation is signalled by the considerable increase in the maximum financial penalty, which can be levied for a breach, from £500,000 to around £17 million for public authorities or 4% turnover.

 The changes brought about by the GDPR require us to be more conscientious about the way in which we process personal data, putting the rights of individuals at the heart of what we do, and being more transparent about how we use that data.